Chen Ming-jen

-Chen Ming-jen (陳明仁 (Chén Míngrén); born 10 May 1967) is a politician in the Republic of China.
+Chen Ming-jen (陳明仁 (Chén Míngrén); born 10 May 1967) is a Taiwanese politician who serves as the acting Minister of Labor since 2024.
 He was the acting Minister of the Mongolian and Tibetan Affairs Commission of the Executive Yuan in September–October 2013.

-Early life
+Education

 Chen obtained his bachelor's degree in law from National Taiwan University in 1989 and master's degree in law from Fu Jen Catholic University in 1993.